-Function ASCII Hexadecimal Decimal Description Text Fu nctions-continu ned Start program mode ESC SO M 1B 0E 4D 27 14 77 This sequence starts the Diablo daisywheel program mode.
+Function ASCII Hexadecimal Decimal Description Text Functions-continued Wide text printing Enable Disable ESC @ tn ESC @ t1 ESC @ t0 Text Fun 1B 0E 4D 1B 0E 4D 1B 40 74 n 1B 40 74 31 1B 40 74 30 27 14 77 27 14 77 27 64 116 n 27 64 116 49 27 64 116 48 This sequence starts the Diablo daisywheel program mode.
 In this mode, a character follows each printable character code to define hammer intensity and ribbon feed.
 If the proportional mode is on, the second character defines hammer intensity and PS units.
 With the program mode on and the proportional-spacing mode off, the printer accepts the additional character; however, since both hammer intensity and ribbon feed are not applicable, the printer ignores this character.
 With both the program and proportional-spacing modes on, the printer interprets the second character as follows: ✓ Ignores bits 4, 5, and 6 (these define hammer intensity for daisywheel printers). ✓ Reads the least significant four bits as a binary number to determine the PS unit value.
 For further information on proportional-spacing and PS unit values, refer to the Proportional Mode sequence.
-16-inch wide text printing .
-Enable Disable ESC @ t n ESC @ t 1 ESC @ t 0 1B 40 74 n 1B 40 74 31 1B 40 74 30 27 64 116 n 27 64 116 49 27 64 116 48 This sequence enables and disables 16-inch wide text printing.
-When you enable 16-inch wide text printing, the leftmost print position, left margin and horizontal tabs move 1.2 inches to the left; the rightmost print position and right margin move 1.2 inches to the right.
-The result is a 16-inch wide print line.
-When you disable 16-inch wide text printing, the leftmost and rightmost print positions, margins and horizontal tabs return to their original locations.
-With 16-inch wide text printing enabled, text prints unidirectionally; that is, text printing occurs only while the carriage moves from left to right across the platen.
-Also, draft-quality text printing is disabled.
-If you select draft-quality, the printer substitutes memo-quality.
-Also, the letter- and memo-quality print speeds are slower than normal.
+This sequence enables and disables wide text printing.
+With wide text printing on, a wide-carriage printer can print a 11-inch line.
+When you disable wide text printing, the leftmost and rightmost print positions, margins and horizontal tabs return to their original locations.
+With wide text printing enabled, text prints unidirectionally; that is, text printing occurs only while the carriage moves from left-to-right across the platen.
+Also, print speeds are slower than normal.
 This sequence does not affect graphics printing.
-If you want to print 16-inch wide graphics, you must use the 16-Inch Wide Graphics sequence.
-Note: With 16-inch wide text printing enabled, be sure to load paper in the printer so that it aligns with the blue line on the paper scale.
+If you want to print wide graphics, you must use the Wide Graphics sequence.
+Note: With wide text printing enabled, be sure to load paper in the printer so that it aligns with the blue line on the paper scale.
 This ensures that printing does not run off the left side of the page.